Mns65/alx-pre_course/0x01-git/README.md

-Another readme for the directory 0x01-git
+## Another readme for the directory 0x01-git
+and the change